bk/pico-company/readme.md

 `pico-company` or adding it as a git submodule.
 Then add the line `theme: pico-company` to your `wmk_config.yaml` and rebuild the site.

+A demo of the theme can be found [here](https://pico-company.baldr.net/).

 ## Site variables